uo-ec607/lectures/06-web-css/06-web-css.md

 1. _Properties._ CSS properties are the "how" of the display rules.
 These are things like which font family, styles and colours to use, page width, etc.
 2. _Selectors._ CSS selectors are the "what" of the display rules.
 They identify which rules should be applied to which elements.
 E.g. Text elements that are selected as ".h1" (i.e. top line headers) are usually larger and displayed more prominently than text elements selected as ".h2" (i.e. sub-headers).

 The key point is that if you can identify the CSS selector(s) of the content you want, then you can isolate it from the rest of the webpage content that you don't want.
 This where SelectorGadget comes in.
-We'll work through an extended example (with a twist!) below, but I highly recommend looking over this [quick vignette](https://cran.r-project.org/web/packages/rvest/vignettes/selectorgadget.html) from Hadley before proceding.
+We'll work through an extended example (with a twist!) below, but I highly recommend looking over this [quick vignette](https://cran.r-project.org/web/packages/rvest/vignettes/selectorgadget.html) before proceding.

 ## Application: Mens 100 meters (Wikipedia)